33 Notable alumni of

 -

 Shioko Kimura is a Japanese-American biochemist specialized in endocrinology and the physiology and pathogenesis of diseases including thyroid and lung cancers.
-She heads the endocrinology section in the laboratory of metabolism at the National Cancer Institute.
+She headed the endocrinology section in the laboratory of metabolism at the National Cancer Institute until her retirement in 2025.